eXist-db/atom-existdb/README.md

 Just in case hyperclick doesn't work for you: place the cursor inside a function call and press `cmd-alt-g` or `ctrl-alt-g`.

 #### Symbol browser
-To quickly navigate to the definition of a function or variable, you can also use the symbol browser: press `cmd-ctrl-r` or `ctrl-alt-r` to get a popup showing all functions and variables which are visible to the code currently open in the editor.
+To quickly navigate to the definition of a function or variable, you can also use the symbol browser: press `cmd-ctrl-r` or `ctrl-shift-r` to get a popup showing all functions and variables which are visible to the code currently open in the editor.

 Type a few characters to limit the list to functions or variable containing that string sequence.
 Press return to jump to a highlighted item.

 #### Execute XQuery scripts
-You can send the XQuery code in the current editor to eXist for execution by pressing `Ctrl-Enter` (on all systems).
+You can send the XQuery code in the current editor to eXist for execution by pressing `Ctrl-Enter` (mac) or `alt-shift-enter` (windows/linux).
 The result will be displayed in a new editor tab.
 Obviously this will only work for XQuery main modules.

 ![Executing query](https://raw.githubusercontent.com/wolfgangmm/atom-existdb/master/run.gif)